DLA Distribution shares lessons learned with Japanese allies

 |0

-This work, DLA Distribution shares lessons learned with Japanese allies [Image 3 of 3], by Tomo Masuyoshi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Distribution shares lessons learned with Japanese allies, by Matthew Mahoney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.